manewton/BioReactor-Data-Logging/README.md

 # BioReactor-Data-Logging
-Live and Remote Logging with Interactive Plotting of key Sequencing Batch Reactor data in a web interface.
+Live and Remote Streaming of key Sequencing Batch Reactor data in a web interface.

 ### Directory Structure
 Herein the package will have two main sub-directories: Tests, and Projects.